So you bought a high-carbon kitchen knife, now what? - The Iron Haggis

 Why High Carbon Steel?

-High carbon steel is favored by many professional chefs and cooking enthusiasts for its excellent performance and ease of sharpening.
+High carbon steel is favoured by many professional chefs and cooking enthusiasts for its excellent performance and ease of sharpening.

 Without the high Chromium content of stainless steels, these knives are more prone to rust and corrosion if not properly cared for.